venkatanarayanan/soccer_plots/README.md

 # Football ( Soccer ) Visualisations #
 Football ( Soccer ) plots created using ggplot2

-## Premier League 2019/20 - % of pressures applied in different thirds of the pitch by each team ##
+## Premier League 2019/20 - % of pressures applied in different thirds of the pitch by each team [July 2nd, 2020]##

 Manchester City, Liverpool leading the way for most % of pressures in the Attacking third.
 Newcastle United and Crystal Palace the complete opposite.